santiagogrr/cs-project2/specs.md

 Element

 * Needs coordinates (x, y)
-* coordinates are different per element
+* coordinates are different per element (2 for wall, 1 for door)

 Area